Theabiodunbabs/printf/README.md

-This code is my printf function and it contains different source codes
+This code is my team's printf function and it contains different source codes